ucsd-ml-arts/ml-art-final-tymo/README.md

 ## Abstract Proposal

 FIRST STEP: Write up a description (in the form of an abstract) of what you will revisit for your final project.
-This should be one paragraph clearly describing your concept, method, and results.
-This should tell us what architecture/approach you will use.
+This should be one paragraph clearly describing your concept and approach.
+What are your desired creative goals?
 How are you expanding on something we covered in the class?
 How will you present your work next Wednesday in the final project presentations?

+## Project Report

+Submit your project report as a pdf following this template: [google docs](https://docs.google.com/document/d/133H59WZBmH6MlAgFSskFLMQITeIC5d9b2iuzsOfa4E8/edit?usp=sharing).

 ## Model/Data